Major Cineplex: Major Cineplex

 There are at least 19 Major Cineplex-branded theaters in Thailand, with the number expected to grow in the coming years.
 The company aims to increase its total number of screens to 500 (including EGV cinemas) by 2012.
 Major Cineplex's theaters range from shopping complexes, anchored by the cineplex, such as Major Cineplex Ratchayothin or Major Cineplex Sukhumvit, that include bowling alleys, fitness centers, restaurants and shops, to multiplexes that are part of larger shopping malls, such as the Bang Na or Rama III branches in Bangkok.

 At the theaters themselves, there is a range of seating choices, including the luxury "Emperor" class, which is similar to EGV's "Gold Class" (see below), and "Opera", which provides a sofa-like seat, designed for couples.

 In December 2006, the company debuted another flagship brand, the Esplanade Cineplex, consisting of 13 theaters and a 26-lane bowling alley at the Esplanade complex on Ratchadaphisek Road in Bangkok's Din Daeng district.

+Originally, Major Cineplex operated six branches with a total of 35 screens in Cambodia.
+This included one IMAX theater, which relocated from the Hat Yai Cineplex branch in 2018, and one Screen X theater, which boasted the largest main screen in Southeast Asia.
+However, the Thai-Cambodian border crisis of 2025-2026 led to a boycott of Thai services and products, as well as a ban on importing Thai films, causing business to decline.
+Ultimately, Major Cineplex sold its entire business to a local investment group to permanently withdraw its investment from Cambodia, before announcing its closure on February 28, 2026.
+Major Cineplex also granted the new owner the right to use the brand as a franchise for a limited period.